Constable: India

-Police constable (abbreviated PC) is the lowest police rank in India, followed by head constable.
+Police constable (abbreviated PC) is the lowest police rank in India, below head constable.
 General law and order being a state subject in India, each state government recruits police constables.
 A police constable has no shoulder insignia, while a head constable has one or more stripes or chevrons, depending on the state.
-In Kerala Police, a Civil Police Officer (abbreviated CPO) rank exists, similar to the Police Constable rank: Kerala State Government has changed the nomenclature of Police Constable rank to Civil Police Officer; similarly, Head Constable rank is known as Senior Civil Police Officer.
 Since each state has its own police force, the uniforms and insignia of the police vary, though the rank structure is the same.

+In the Kerala State Police, the designations for personnel in the ranks of constable and head constable are Civil Police Officer (CPO) and Senior Civil Police Officer (SCPO), respectively.

-The Central Armed Police Forces (CAPF), under the Ministry of Home Affairs of Government of India, also maintain the same ranks as state police even though their jurisdiction varies considerably, the constables recruited to CAPF having to do duty all over India.
-Nearly all the police constables wear khaki-coloured uniforms which indicate that they are police personnel.
+The Central Armed Police Forces (CAPF), under the Ministry of Home Affairs of the Government of India, also maintain the same ranks as state police even though their jurisdiction varies considerably, with the constables recruited to the CAPF having to do duty all over India.
+They perform duties such as maintaining internal security, border guarding, and counter-insurgency operations and riot control.
+Similarly, the Railway Protection Force (RPF) maintains the ranks of Constable and Head Constable.
+However, their duties and jurisdiction are specifically focused on the Indian railway network.
+RPF personnel are responsible for protecting railway property, preventing accidents, and ensuring passenger safety.
+Nearly all the police constables wear khaki-coloured uniforms, which indicate that they are police personnel.

-Generally there are three types of constables in India, depending upon the unit/wing/branch/section they are attached to.
-Civil police constables are attached to a police station, traffic police constables for control of road traffic, whereas armed police constables are attached to armed police units.
-The types of constables are based on nature of duties.
-The Indian police constables do a wide range of duties like patrol, beat system, crime detection, escort of prisoners and VIPs, guarding vital offices and installations, vehicle traffic control on roads, riot control, assisting civil administration during disasters, epidemics and elections as well as other tasks.
+Generally there are three types of constables in India, depending upon the unit, wing, branch or section they are attached to.
+Civil police constables are attached to a police station, traffic police constables control road traffic, telecommunication constables manage communications, whereas armed police constables are attached to armed police units.
+The types of constables are based on nature of their duties.
+The Indian police constables do a wide range of duties like patrol, beat system, crime detection, escorting of prisoners and VIPs, guarding vital offices and installations, vehicle traffic control on roads, riot control, assisting civil administration during disasters, epidemics and elections.
 Generally a police constable does his duty in his jurisdiction area, but can be assigned anywhere by his superiors depending on the situation or need.
-The duty hours of Indian police constables are erratic, many times without weekly off or leave.
+The duty hours of Indian police constables are erratic, many times without weekly time off or leave.

 Police recruitment is based on a written test, plus physical and medical tests.
 After appointment all police constables have to undergo compulsory training; the duration of training may vary from nine months to one year depending on state.
 The training and duty of police is physically and mentally strenuous in India.

-All senior officers are Indian Police Service officers appointed through civil services exam.